Jezail

 The jezail (or jezzail), also spelled juzail (or juzzail), is a long-barrelled weapon used in Central Asia, British India, and parts of Middle East.
 A person operating it is called jazailchi.

 Jezails were used by the elite jazayerchi troops of Safavid and Afsharid Iran, notably during the Naderian Wars.
-It was the main weapon used by the various ethnic tribesmen of Afghanistan in the 19th-century, who deposed Shah Shuja and fought in the First and Second Anglo-Afghan Wars.
+It was the main weapon used by Pashtun tribesmen of Afghanistan in the 19th-century, who deposed Shah Shuja and fought in the First and Second Anglo-Afghan Wars.

 Features

 Lithograph dated during the First Anglo-Afghan War of a Tajik warrior (Kohistani) and his jezail.

 Jezails (in Afghanistan) were often handmade weapons.
-That means, unlike other weapons of the time which were plain and utilitarian, jezails were tended to be well-crafted, personal, and each varied widely in their construction (and decoration).
+That means unlike other weapons of the time, which were plain and utilitarian, jezails tended to be well-crafted, personal, and varied widely in their construction and decoration.

-Jezails have very long barrels, which is uncommon in European counterparts (aside from the Spanish espingarda of the 15th century), but were common in the American rifles, such as the Kentucky rifle.
+Jezails had very long barrels, which were uncommon in European counterparts (aside from the Spanish espingarda of the 15th century), but were common in the American rifles, such as the Kentucky rifle.
 These American rifles were of a smaller caliber (typically .35 to .45 in) as their primary use was hunting, while jezails had a caliber of .50 to .75 in and larger, making them suitable for warfare.
-Having a long length, jezail was heavier (typically 12 to 14 lb) than typical muskets of the time (typically 9 to 10 lb).
+Having a long length, jezails were heavier (typically 12 to 14 lb) than typical muskets of the time (typically 9 to 10 lb).
 This allowed the use of larger calibers.
 The heavy weight of the jezail also reduced recoil.
-Jezail has a relatively long range of 457 m, In comparison, a Brown Bess had an effective range of 150 yards and accurate range of 50 yards.
-According to some British soldiers, jezail fired a ball three times larger than that of a musket ball, with accurate range of 400 yards.
+The jezail has a relatively long range of 500 yards, In comparison, a Brown Bess had an effective range of 150 yards and accurate range of 50 yards.
+According to some British soldiers, jezails fired a ball three times larger than that of a musket ball, with an accurate range of 400 yards.